Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

-Because $\mathbf{W}$ is the only stochastic element, it is essential to understand its distribution, which may depend on $\mathbf{Y}(1) \equiv (Y_1(1),\dots,Y_N(1))$, $\mathbf{Y}(0) \equiv (Y_1(0),\dots,Y_N(0))$, and $\mathbf{X}$.
+Because only $\mathbf{W}$ is stochastic, it is essential to understand its distribution, which may depend on the potential outcomes $\mathbf{Y}(1) \equiv (Y_1(1),\dots,Y_N(1))$ and $\mathbf{Y}(0) \equiv (Y_1(0),\dots,Y_N(0))$, as well as on the covariates $\mathbf{X}$.
 However, neither $\mathbf{Y}(1)$ nor $\mathbf{Y}(0)$ are ever completely observed.
-We employ two assumptions that constrain the distribution of $\mathbf{W}$ to only be dependent on observed values: Strong Ignorability and the Stable Unit Treatment Value Assumption (SUTVA), which are commonly employed in observational studies \citep{dehejia2002propensity,sekhon2009opiates,stuart2010matching,austin2011introduction}.
-Strong Ignorability asserts that there is a non-zero probability of each unit receiving treatment, and that---conditional on covariates---the treatment assignment is independent of the potential outcomes \citep{rosenbaum1983central}.
-SUTVA asserts that the potential outcomes of any unit $i$ depends on $\mathbf{W}$ only through $W_i$ and not other units' assignment \citep{rubin1980comment}.
+We employ two assumptions that constrain the distribution of $\mathbf{W}$ to only depend on observed values: Strong Ignorability and the Stable Unit Treatment Value Assumption (SUTVA), which are commonly employed in observational studies \citep{dehejia2002propensity,sekhon2009opiates,stuart2010matching,austin2011introduction}.
+Strong Ignorability asserts that there is a non-zero probability of each subject receiving treatment, and that---conditional on covariates---the treatment assignment is independent of the potential outcomes \citep{rosenbaum1983central}.
+SUTVA asserts that the potential outcomes of any subject $i$ depends on $\mathbf{W}$ only through $W_i$ and not other subjects' assignment \citep{rubin1980comment}.
 Researchers can conduct sensitivity analyses to assess if treatment effect estimates are sensitive to violations of Strong Ignorability (e.g., \citealt[Chapter 4]{rosenbaum2002observational}).
 See \cite{sobel2006randomized}, \cite{hudgens2008toward}, and \cite{tchetgen2012causal} for a review of methodologies that address SUTVA violations.